 The manufacturer of AK-47, Kalashnikov’s ambition for modern electric vehicles is nothing new.
-The Russian gun giant has now revealed its latest electric motorcycle Izh-49, which is a limited edition model for motorcycle collectors in Russia.
+The Russian gun giant has now revealed its latest electric motorcycle Izh-49, which is a limited edition model for motorcycle collectors in the Russian Federation.

 Kalashnikov has not revealed the pricing of the motorcycle but claims that most of these are already sold and only a few remain in stock.
 According to what we gather from Russian reports, the electric motorcycle is priced at around $20,000.